Richard S. Hamilton: Ricci flow

 In 1995, Hamilton extended Jeff Cheeger's compactness theory for Riemannian manifolds to give a compactness theorem for sequences of Ricci flows.
 Given a Ricci flow on a closed manifold with a finite-time singularity, Hamilton developed methods of rescaling around the singularity to produce a sequence of Ricci flows; the compactness theory ensures the existence of a limiting Ricci flow, which models the small-scale geometry of a Ricci flow around a singular point.
 Hamilton used his maximum principles to prove that, for any Ricci flow on a closed three-dimensional manifold, the smallest value of the sectional curvature is small compared to its largest value.
 This is known as the Hamilton–Ivey estimate; it is extremely significant as a curvature inequality which holds with no conditional assumptions beyond three-dimensionality.
 An important consequence is that, in three dimensions, a limiting Ricci flow as produced by the compactness theory automatically has nonnegative curvature.
 As such, Hamilton's Harnack inequality is applicable to the limiting Ricci flow.
-These methods were extended by Grigori Perelman, who due to his "noncollapsing theorem" was able to apply Hamilton's compactness theory in a number of extended contexts.
+These methods were extended by Grigori Perelman, who due to his noncollapsing theorem was able to verify the preconditions of Hamilton's compactness theory in a number of new contexts.

-In 1997, Hamilton was able to combine the methods he had developed to define "Ricci flow with surgery" for four-dimensional Riemannian manifolds of positive isotropic curvature.
-For Ricci flows with initial data in this class, he was able to classify the possibilities for the small-scale geometry around points with large curvature, and hence to systematically modify the geometry so as to continue the Ricci flow.
+In 1997, Hamilton was able to combine his developed methods to define Ricci flow with surgery for four-dimensional Riemannian manifolds of positive isotropic curvature.
+For Ricci flows with initial data in this class, he was able to classify the possibilities for the small-scale geometry around points with large curvature, and hence to systematically modify the geometry so as to continue the Ricci flow past times where curvature accumulates indefinitely.
 As a consequence, he obtained a result which classifies the smooth four-dimensional manifolds which support Riemannian metrics of positive isotropic curvature.
 Shing-Tung Yau has described this article as the "most important event" in geometric analysis in the period after 1993, marking it as the point at which it became clear that it could be possible to prove Thurston's geometrization conjecture by Ricci flow methods.
 The essential outstanding issue was to carry out an analogous classification, for the small-scale geometry around high-curvature points on Ricci flows on three-dimensional manifolds, without any curvature restriction; the Hamilton–Ivey curvature estimate is the analogue to the condition of positive isotropic curvature.
-This was resolved by Grigori Perelman in his renowned "canonical neighborhoods theorem."
-Building off of this result, Perelman modified the form of Hamilton's surgery procedure to define a "Ricci flow with surgery" given an arbitrary smooth Riemannian metric on a closed three-dimensional manifold.
-This led to the resolution of the geometrization conjecture in 2003.
+This was resolved by Grigori Perelman in his renowned canonical neighborhoods theorem.
+Building off of this result, Perelman modified the form of Hamilton's surgery procedure to define a Ricci flow with surgery given an arbitrary smooth Riemannian metric on a closed three-dimensional manifold.
+Using this as the core analytical tool, Perelman resolved the geometrization conjecture, which contains the well-known Poincaré conjecture as a special case.